A newly published study reveals that human-caused outdoor air pollution results in over two million deaths per year.

 Previous epidemiological studies were then used to assess how the specific concentrations of air pollution from the climate models related to current global mortality rates.

-The researchers’ results were comparable to previous studies that have analyzed air pollution and mortality; however, there was some variation depending on which climate model was used.
+The researchers’ results were comparable to previous studies that analyzed air pollution and mortality; however, there was some variation depending on which climate model was used.

 West added, “We have also found that there is significant uncertainty based on the spread among different atmospheric models.
 This would caution against using a single model in the future, as some studies have done”.